top of page

 Aggravates: Pitta & Kapha

-Bio-medical actions: Anti-spasmodic, appetizer, expectorant, anti-flatulent, moistener, and is a laxative.
+Bio-medical actions: Anti-spasmodic, appetizer, expectorant, anti-flatulent, moistener, and laxative.

 bottom of page